 Track your rewards

 Make sure you keep regular track of the cash rewards you earn.
-While they probably won’t expire (unless you close your account), you don’t want to let them sit unused for too long, either.
+They probably won’t expire unless you close your account, but you don’t want to leave them unused for too long, either.

-Consider redeeming your cash back every few months, unless you’re saving for a big redemption.
-If your rewards are simply sitting in your account unused, you’re not gaining any value from them.
-Unlike a savings account, for example, they don’t earn any interest — so you could even lose potential value if you account for inflation.
+Consider redeeming your cash back regularly unless you’re saving for a big redemption.
+If you’re simply collecting cash rewards in your account, you’re not gaining any value from them.
+Unlike a savings account, they don’t earn any interest — so you could even lose potential value if you account for inflation.

 Combine with other cards

-Cash-back cards can be ideal for pairing with other cash-back cards or travel rewards cards to maximize your earnings.
+Cash-back cards can be ideal for pairing with other credit cards to maximize your earnings.

 For example, say you already have a travel card you use to earn bonus points on flights, hotels, and rental cars when you travel.
-You can also open a cash-back card for savings on dining at restaurants, your favorite streaming services, and supermarket shopping.
-Now, between both cards, you can optimize the majority of your spending while traveling and at home.
+Opening a cash-back card could supplement your savings with rewards on dining, monthly streaming service bills, and drugstore essentials.
+Now, between both cards, you can optimize most of your spending at home and on the go.

-If you prefer the simplicity of only cash back, you could do something similar with two cash-back cards.
-For instance, maybe you already have a cash-back card that earns top rewards at supermarkets and gas stations, but you only get 1% back elsewhere.
-A flat cash-back card that earns 2% on every purchase could be a good option to help increase your baseline rewards every time you swipe beyond the supermarket or gas station.
+If you don’t travel — or just want to keep things simple — you can do something similar with two cash-back cards.
+Maybe you already have a card that earns 3% rewards at supermarkets and gas stations, but only 1% cash back elsewhere.
+By adding a flat cash-back card that earns 2% on every purchase to your wallet, you can increase your baseline rewards every time you swipe (while still earning the higher 3% on groceries and gas).

-Strategizing card use like this can take some time, but it will help you earn a lot higher cash-back value in the long run.
+Strategizing credit card spending like this might take time, but it will help you earn much greater value over the long-term.

-Just remember to pay your balance off in full and on time each month to get your maximum value.
-Otherwise, the high interest rates these cards carry could wipe out the amount you earn in rewards — and leave you with mounting debt balances.
+Just remember to pay your balances off in full and on time each month to get the maximum value.
+Otherwise, high interest rates could wipe out your savings and leave you with mounting debt balances.

-Read more about our top rewards credit cards for 2024.
+Read more about our top rewards credit cards and top travel credit cards for 2025.

 Pros and cons of cash-back credit cards